-Mitigation Strategy Description Link to more information Replace high-bleed devices with low-bleed or zero-bleed devices 1a Replace pneumatic devices with electrical or solar-powered devices.
-(10) 1b Replace pneumatic controllers with mechanical controllers.
-(11) 1c Replace high-bleed devices with intermittent- vent or low-bleed devices.
-(12) 5.
-Use compressed air rather than natural gas to drive pneumatic devices Use compressed air generated on-site to drive devices.
-(12) Carry out regular inspections and repair or replace items where necessary A small proportion of controllers are responsible for the majority of emissions.
+Mitigation Strategy Description Link to more information Replace high-bleed devices with low-bleed or zero-bleed devices 1a Replace pneumatic devices with electrical or solar- powered devices.
+(11) 1b Replace pneumatic controllers with mechanical controllers.
+(12) 1c Replace high-bleed devices with intermittent-vent or low- bleed devices.
+(13) Use compressed air rather than natural gas to drive pneumatic devices Use compressed air generated on-site to drive devices.
+(13) Capture vented gas or send vented gas to a gas fired engine Send vented gas to a Vapor Recovery Unit (VRU) (14) 4.
+Carry out regular inspections and repair or replace items where necessary A small proportion of controllers are responsible for the majority of emissions.
 If controllers with high emissions due to faults can be identified, they can be repaired or replaced.
-(13)
+(15)